 Why no WhatsApp?

 The short answer is:

-Everybody who install and use WhatsApp violates data protection/privacy.
+If you install and use WhatsApp, you violate data protection/privacy.
 In some countries you make yourself liable to prosecution and penal sanctions.
 Also as a private person.

 On the German sister site I linked to judgements of lawsuits regarding WhatsApp.

 It does not help, if millions of other people do the same.
 In a lawsuite, no Judge cares how many others did that.
 You are responsible for what you are doing, no matter what others are doing.

 My guess is, that sooner or later, this will be handled like pirate copies in the music and film industry.
 At the beginning, nobody took it serious, later the lawyers made a lot of money with it by sending mass-warnings with fines out to the people.

 That is the most popular counterargument. 🙂